Fall home safety: 4 ways to prepare your home

 - Both wood and gas fireplaces can pose a risk for carbon monoxide (CO).
 With a gas fireplace, a change in flame colour from blue to mostly yellow typically indicates an increase in CO levels.
 When using a wood fireplace keep dampers open and crack a window to allow airflow within the home.

-- Install CO detectors on each floor in the home and near any sleeping areas and check the batteries every year.
-CO detectors have maximum operating life and any device that has reached the end of its useful life should be replaced.
+- Install carbon monoxide detectors on each floor in the home and near any sleeping areas and check the batteries every year.
+CO detectors have a maximum operating life and any device that has reached the end of its useful life should be replaced.
 Replace existing CO detectors as directed by the manufacturer or upon the audible end of life signal from the device.

-It’s also important to know the signs of CO poisoning, such as headaches, nausea, fatigue, dizziness, etc. Watch for the warning signs of CO build up including discoloured fuel burning appliances or heating system air vents; window condensation; sick or dying plants; soot build up; and discolouration on fireplaces.
+It’s also important to know the signs of CO poisoning, such as headaches, nausea, fatigue, dizziness, etc. Watch for the warning signs of CO build up including discoloured fuel burning appliances or heating system air vents, window condensation, sick or dying plants, and soot buildup.

 A bit of preventative maintenance done now, can ensure a safe and enjoyable fall and winter season.